College Counseling FAQs

 The following is a list of some of the most commonly asked questions about college counseling at Winsor.
-The information is organized by the following four sections:
+The information is organized by the following sections: Contacts, and Calendars; Standardized Testing; The College Search; The Application Process.

 - How do I contact the College Counseling Office or specific Winsor college counselors?